If you’ve been watching our daily one minute videos about our son who was born with Down syndrome you may have thought to yourself:

 Group Two: “Surprise!
 I have more chromosomes than you.” – Noah

 The second group of people are those parents who (like me) were surprised to learn that their child was born with Down syndrome.
 When Noah was born I remember spending countless hours in our cold hospital room with my trusty MacBook Air trying to find some videos about Down syndrome.
-I remember going to YouTube, typing in ‘Down syndrome videos’ (I don’t recommend doing this by the way) and hoping to find 20 bazillion encouraging videos about Down syndrome.
+I remember going to YouTube, typing in ‘Down syndrome videos’ or “videos about Down syndrome” (I don’t recommend doing this by the way) and hoping to find 20 bazillion encouraging videos about Down syndrome.

 Boy was I wrong.